andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-03-11-selenium-transitions-and-logging.md

 2. Introduce wait statements to make sure the animation ended
 3. Disable animations

-1. was out of the question, sleep statements are just not reliable and bad practice.
+Option 1. was out of the question, sleep statements are just not reliable and bad practice.

 I stepped away from 2., because it might be a) a lot of statements which clutter your test and b) there's no out-of-the-box solution provided by Selenium.